 Whether we like it or not, beach hopping and incessant partying is the gist of most Goa experiences.
-But in a quieter corner of South Goa, Salaulim Dam is a marvel that has still not caught the attention of travellers in Goa.
+But in a quieter corner of South Goa, Salaulim Dam in Goa is a marvel that has still not caught the attention of travellers in this erstwhile Portuguese territory.

 The dam lies on the Salaulim River, a tributary of Zuari River, about five kilometres from Sanguem Town.
 The entire South Goa gets its drinking water from here.

-For travellers on the hunt for spectacles in the lesser known corners of Goa, Salaulim Dam is a sight to behold.
+For travellers on the hunt for lesser known spectacles, Salaulim Dam in Goa is a sight to behold.
 The dam spread over an area of more than 24 sq km, is a pleasant surprise for visitors who come here for a break from the beaches.

 The unending, vast expanse of water runs down through a semi-circular outlet and splashes 50ft down at the first level and again falls down to a 100ft deep chasm.
 It finally strikes the riverbed creating a breathtaking mist cover over the dam.